Frequently Asked Questions - CodeTwo Exchange Migration

-Unless activated with a paid license key, CodeTwo Exchange Migration is functional for 30 days with the only limitation being that you can migrate a maximum of 10 items per folder.
-This means that, if you’re using it to migrate e.g. a user’s mailbox, only 10 emails from each mail folder, 10 calendar items from each calendar, 10 contacts from every contacts folder, etc. will be migrated.
+Unless activated with a paid license key, CodeTwo Exchange Migration is functional for 30 days, with the only limitation being that you can migrate a maximum of 10 items per folder.
+This means that if you’re using the program to migrate e.g. a user’s mailbox, only 10 emails from each mail folder, 10 calendar items from each calendar, 10 contacts from every contacts folder, etc., will be migrated.

 You can download the CodeTwo Exchange Migration installer here.

 The program performs Exchange-to-Exchange migrations by accessing your source server mailboxes via Exchange Web Services (EWS) or MAPI (used primarily for legacy versions of Exchange Server) in order to read their contents.
 Then, the selected data is copied to the target server mailboxes (this time only via EWS).